Wedding Vows for Her: Examples and Ideas

 How long should vows be?

-Wedding vows are typically less than 5 minutes each.
+They’re typically less than 5 minutes each.
 You can write as little as 2 paragraphs or as much as 2 pages.
 Also, you and your partner should agree on the approximate length you’ll both use.
 That way your ceremony will be more balanced and no one is taken by surprise.

 Who goes first in wedding vows?